 - From what we see, only the Jem'Hadar and the Vorta are for sure true believers.
 There is evidence that many of the other races under the Dominion simply live in fear or go along because they profit by it (this is especially true in early referenes to the Dominion and depictions of their activities).
 The Founders are said to have an innate need for order and conformity, and the avowed mission of their crusade is to bring this order to the untidy quadrant-next-door.
 Thus the Dominion may embody several types: the Founders are Aliens as Communists, the Jem'Hadar and Vorta are Aliens as Fundamentalists, and the rest (perhaps) are the thralls of Aliens as Conquistadores.

-- By the 24th Century, The Federation of Star Trek can be interpreted as having become this; a dogmatic society bent on spreading Starfleet doctrine across the galaxy and who's unwavering faith in the Prime Directive routinely allows them to condemn various races to die, due to the misguided belief that "evolution" has slated them to die and they must not interfere in the "cosmic plan".
+- By the 24th Century, The Federation of Star Trek can be interpreted as having become this; a dogmatic society bent on spreading Starfleet doctrine across the galaxy and whose unwavering faith in the Prime Directive routinely allows them to condemn various races to die, due to the misguided belief that "evolution" has slated them to die and they must not interfere in the "cosmic plan".

-- In the new Battlestar Galactica, the Cylons are scary dogmatic robots that try to wipe out humanity because they believe it's God's will.
+- In Battlestar Galactica, the Cylons are scary dogmatic robots that try to wipe out humanity because they believe it's God's will.
 Funny how God seems to be angry at people who they feel have wronged them.

 - Babylon 5:

-- In the backstory, the Minbari were this kind of alien towards humans, engaging in a kind of holy crusade to destroy humanity due a terrible misunderstanding.
-They only change their minds and stop just short of destroying Earth when they discover that the human they captured for study not only has the soul of a Minbari, but is the great Valen (A figure who is to the Minbari as important as Jesus and Mohammed combined).
+- In the backstory, the Minbari were this kind of alien towards humans, engaging in a kind of holy crusade to destroy humanity due to a terrible misunderstanding.
+They only change their minds and stop just short of destroying Earth when they discover that the human they captured for study not only has the soul of a Minbari, but is the great Valen (a figure who is as important to the Minbari as Jesus and Mohammed combined).
 They confirm the former mindboggler with more captured humans and decide they are harming their own species by killing humans.
 This is a horrific concept to the Minbari and the ruling council orders their forces surrender to stop this tragedy.
 In all fairness, Babylon 5 manages to dance on the knife's edge of religion, playing with both Crystal Dragon Jesus and Scary Dogmatic Aliens/Outgrown Such Silly Superstitions without falling on any side and getting Anvilicious.

 - Neroon described Delenn as a "religious fundamentalist".
 The series did not provide enough information on the religious practices of other Minbari to determine if this was objectively true, or to what extent religious zeal drove her actions.
 Note that religious fundamentalism in this case may be considered a positive attribute given the first point raised above.